My Absolute Best Anti-Aging Tips For Plant-Based Radiance, From Free To Ultra-Luxe

 Dear dumplings, earlier this month, I turned 32!
 This came with a litany of new complaints, like all my most recent birthdays.
 My body is often very creaky like the Tin Man from the Wizard of Oz, which my ultra-fit friends also confirm is happening to them.
 I need sleep like a baby (ironically…).
 As I celebrated my birthday dinner with my parents in a hip indoor-outdoor vegan bar in NE Portland, I wondered what this incremental climb in my age will do to my romantic life—terrible things, probably.
 (In France though, it’s a different story.
-Vive la France 🇫🇷 !!)
+That’s probably why I love that country so much 🇫🇷 !!)

 Having said all that, I’ve been very calm and happy about growing up.
 It’s wonderful doing what you love and being recognized for it, which wasn’t something I could say during most of my twenties.
 Freedom, self-respect, confidence, authenticity, fulfillment…these are some things that you earn in exchange for your time, and they’re well worth it.
 Plus, you can still nourish youthfulness with anti-aging tips and tricks galore.